rick001/unsplash-image-fetcher/readme.txt

    ![Example of Featured Image](screenshot-2.png)

 == Changelog ==
+= 1.7 =
+* Changed Plugin name to prevent use of someone else's trademark.
 = 1.6 =
 * Documented usage of Unsplash API and added links to Unsplash Terms of Use and Privacy Policy.